Balancingrock/SwifterLog/docs/Installation.md

 ## Optional

-### Remove SwifterJSON and SwifterSockets dependency
+### Remove Ascii, SwifterJSON and SwifterSockets dependency

-By default SwifterLog also needs SwifterJSON and SwifterSockets for the networking target.
+By default SwifterLog also needs Ascii, SwifterJSON and SwifterSockets for the networking target.
 If the networking target is not needed, that code can be excluded by adding an Active Compilation Condition:

 In the xcode project, the SwifterLog framework target, select the `Build Settings` and under `Swift Compiler - Custom Flags` add `SWIFTERLOG_DISABLE_NETWORK_TARGET` to the `Active Compiler Conditions`.

-Then also remove the SwifterJSON and SwifterSockets from the `Linked Frameworks and Libraries` settings under the `General` tab for the SwifterLog target.
+Also remove the Ascii, SwifterJSON and SwifterSockets from the `Linked Frameworks and Libraries` settings under the `General` tab for the SwifterLog target.

 ### Install as source code